 Jackie Aina Is Cutting Ties With Morphe — Here's Why

-There’s a lot going on within the Beauty YouTube space right now, so it’s easy to miss out on some of the crucial drama.
-The latest news is that Jackie Aina has cut ties with Morphe Brushes — and her reason for doing so makes total sense.
+With so much drama spiraling within the Beauty YouTube space at any given moment, it’s easy to miss out on some of crucial news, like the fact that Jackie Aina has cut ties with Morphe Brushes.
 In a tweet posted on July 2, Aina announced that she will no longer have a professional relationship with the makeup brand and that her promotional codes have been deactivated.
+Always a level-headed, thoughtful creator, Aina's reason for her break from Morphe makes total sense.

 This choice comes in the wake of a lot of BeauTuber drama.
-Jeffree Star and Shane Dawson have both recently been scrutinized across social media, with fans pointing to each's past racist acts, inappropriate behavior, offensive comments, and more.
+Jeffree Star and Shane Dawson have both recently been scrutinized and called out across social media platforms, with fans pointing to each's past racist acts, inappropriate behavior, offensive comments, and more.
 Since then, Morphe has reportedly pulled Star and Dawson’s Conspiracy palette from its website, though it’s unclear if that was a result of the social media backlash Dawson and Star faced.
-As of July 10, Morphe still stocks Jeffree Star Cosmetics on its website; however, the brand confirmed in a Twitter statement on July 10 that it would "cease all commercial activity related to Jeffree Star and affiliated products" and that this process would be completed in the coming weeks.
+Morphe confirmed in a Twitter statement on July 10 that it would "cease all commercial activity related to Jeffree Star and affiliated products" and that this process would be completed in the coming weeks.
+As of April 12, 2021, Morphe does not stock any Jeffree Star products on its website.

 Jeffree Star Cosmetics responded to Morphe's decision to cut ties in an Instagram statement posted on July 10.
 "We are shocked and extremely saddened by the decision of our former retail partner Morphe Brushes on parting ways with our brand and Jeffree.
 Over the past five years, we've accomplished amazing things together and released iconic products," the brand wrote.
 "We are proud of everything we accomplished with them."